Shelley Unwin: Creation and development

+In January 2025, Lindsay ruled out reprising the role, she said "It has been many years now and I've got my own show and I produce as well, so it's probably not for me, But I absolutely think it's the best thing ever for people to go back, because it's like another world.
+It's a great job.”

 Storylines

 Shelley comes to the rescue when they are short-staffed at The Rovers.
-She worked behind the club bar when Duggie Ferguson (John Bowe) was playing for Weatherfield Rugby League Club and they became good friends so she is devastated when Duggie dies on a building site in February 2002.
+She worked behind the club bar when Duggie Ferguson (John Bowe) was playing for Weatherfield Rugby League Club and they became good friends so she is devastated when Duggie dies in February 2002.

 In the pub, Shelley proves to be a popular barmaid.
 After Fred Elliott (John Savident) buys the pub, Shelley and colleague Geena Gregory (Jennifer James) compete for the position of bar manager.
 Shelley gets the job and Geena resents this.
 Shelley settles into the job quite well, though does tend to be a bit too lenient with the staff.
 Her best friend is Sunita Parekh (Shobna Gulati), who works at the corner shop.

-Shelley falls in love with Peter Barlow (Chris Gascoyne) after he leaves the navy and returns to the Street over Christmas 2001.
-They move into the flat over the bookies on Rosamund Street together and Peter buys the bookies.
+Shelley falls in love with Peter Barlow (Chris Gascoyne) after he leaves the Navy and returns to the Street over Christmas 2001.
+They move into the flat above the bookies on Rosamund Street together and Peter buys the bookies.
 They have a rough patch and break up for a while after Peter's friend, Ciaran McCarthy (Keith Duffy), visits and makes a pass at Shelley.
 She doesn't tell Peter initially but when he does finds out, Ciaran blames Shelley.
 Peter gets very jealous and Shelley, hurt that Peter didn't believe her, leaves.
-Once Peter realizes that Ciaran is lying, Peter ends the friendship and he and Shelley reconcile.
+Once Peter realises that Ciaran is lying, Peter ends the friendship and he and Shelley reconcile.
 Ciaran returns to Weatherfield for Peter and Shelley's engagement party and stays, much to Shelley's chagrin.
-Peter and Ciaran renew their friendship and Shelley accepts it but never really trusts Ciaran, who later gets engaged to Sunita.
+Peter and Ciaran renew their friendship and Shelley accepts it but never really trusts Ciaran; who later gets engaged to Sunita.

-Peter and Shelley move into the pub when Fred moves in with his son, Ashley Peacock (Steven Arnold) after the death of his wife, Maxine (Tracy Shaw), but Peter is secretly dating another woman, Lucy Richards (Katy Carmichael), who gets pregnant.
+Peter and Shelley move into the pub when Fred moves in with his son, Ashley Peacock (Steven Arnold) after the death of his former wife, Maxine (Tracy Shaw), but Peter is secretly dating another woman, Lucy Richards (Katy Carmichael), who becomes pregnant.
 Peter tries to tell Shelley but never manages it as every opportunity is either interrupted or loses his nerve.
-Just as he is finally about to tell her, a week before he is due to marry Lucy, they learn that her sister, Sharon, has died.
+Just as he is finally about to tell her, a week before he is due to marry Lucy; they learn that her sister, Sharon, has died.
 Peter marries Lucy on the day of Sharon's funeral but Lucy learns that Peter is still with Shelley and kicks him out.
 Peter, despite his marriage to Lucy, marries Shelley in July 2003.
-By the end of the summer, though, Shelley learns that Peter is married to Lucy and they have a baby son, Simon (Alex Bain).
+By the end of the summer, though, Shelley learns that Peter is married to Lucy and they have a baby boy, Simon (Alex Bain).
 Shelley also throws Peter out and nurses a broken heart while trying to run the pub with her mother, Bev (Susie Blake).